To study the variation in limiting friction with mass and the nature of surfaces in contact.

 Why do balls stop motion after some time?
 Why do you fall on smooth surfaces?
 The reason for these situations is friction.

-When we zoom in interface between two surfaces, we can see there are a lot of irregularities.
-Irregularities of two surfaces interlock each other.
-Interlocking of two surfaces opposes the motion and gives the force of friction
+When we zoom in on the interface between two surfaces, we can see there are a lot of irregularities.
+Irregularities of two surfaces interlock each other, which opposes the relative motion of two surfaces and produces the force of friction.

 If we want to move the object, we want to apply some force to overcome frictional force.

-Static friction- If two objects are in contact, they are stationary relative to each other.
-Friction between these two objects is called static friction.
+- Static friction- When two objects are in contact and stationary relative to each other, friction between these two objects is called static friction.

-Kinetic friction-If two objects are in contact and they are moving relative to each other friction between the objects is known as kinetic friction
+- Kinetic friction- When two objects are in contact and moving relative to each other, friction between these objects is known as kinetic friction.

-Kinetic friction is always lesser than static friction.
+- Therefore, kinetic friction is always less than static friction.